jimratliff/GenoMac-user/README.md

 However, the difference in this regard between USER_CONFIGURER and any other user is that USER_CONFIGURER is called upon to use the repo as an intermediate step in implementing its more-ambitious mandate of configuring the entire Mac:
 - First, USER_CONFIGURER uses the GenoMac-system repo to set up the Mac from a systemwide perspective, including installing crucial apps and other resources for systemwide use by all users
-- USER_CONFIGURER will then clone this repo (GenoMac-user) to its home directory.
+- USER_CONFIGURER will then clone this repo (GenoMac-user) to its home directory and follow its instructions to configure USER_CONFIGURER’s user-scoped settings.
-- After setting up USER_CONFIGURER’s user-level settings, USER_CONFIGURER will return to GenoMac-system to create the additional user accounts for the Mac.
+- USER_CONFIGURER will then return to GenoMac-system to create the additional user accounts for the Mac.
 - Then the GenoMac-system repo will direct the iteration through all other users—many of which are newly created by USER_CONFIGURER—where, for each other user, following the instructions of GenoMac-user with respect to that user.

 ### Assumed prerequisites for all users